-This will be our eleventh photo tour in India and is a repeat of our successful visits to Holi, Taj Mahal, Varanasi and more interesting and photogenic destinations.
+This will be our eleventh photo tour in India and is a repeat of successful visits to Holi, Taj Mahal, Varanasi and more interesting and photogenic destinations.

 We are combining a series of photography locations and events that have proven to be extremely rewarding.